jaakkopasanen/Impulcifer/README.md

 negative such as `--target_level=-12.5`.
 Target level is a tool for having same level for different HRIRs for easier comparison.

+#### Decay Time Management
+The room decay time (reverb time) captured in the binaural room impulse responses can be shortened with `--decay` parameter.
+The value is a time it should take for the sound to decay by 60 dB in milliseconds.
+When the natural decay time is longer than the given target, the impulse response tails will be shortened with a slope to achieve the desired decay velocity.
+Decay times are not increased if the target is longer than the natural one.
+The decay time management can be a powerful tool for controlling ringing in the room without having to do any physical room treatments.

 ## Contact
 [Issues](https://github.com/jaakkopasanen/AutoEq/issues) are the way to go if you are experiencing problems, have ideas or if there is something unclear about how things are done or documented.